rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 ...
 ```

-As you can see, data are stored in the `/var/lib/mysql` per default.
+As you can see, data is in the `/var/lib/mysql` per default.
 This folder can require a lot of storage space and recurring volume increases.
 It is therefore advisable to mount this folder on a dedicated partition.

 ### Security

 MariaDB and Mysql includes a script to help you secure your server.
-It remove for example remote root logins and sample users, that remains the less secure default options.
+It remove for example remote root logins and sample users, the less-secure default options.

 Use the `mariadb-secure-installation` and secure your server: